 Opportunities to work with these international partners will allow you to develop the richest, most dynamic horizons for your practice.
 As a student, it is your energy that interests us and that we work with here: the emerging creative focus of your individual path within a specialist learning environment of industry-standard studios and workshops in which your work can truly flourish.

 Our working environment is widely regarded as one of the richest and most diverse ecosystems of materials, technologies, processes, practices, art forms and ideas that you will find in the form of an art school.
 At a time when others are narrowing the range and ecology of their learning infrastructure, we see it as the natural habitat of artists and designers and makers, and that’s why in recent years we have invested more than £12 million in both digital and analogue dimensions.

 We do this because we know that the space of learning either offers or withdraws the possibility of learning, and that there is a kind of creative intelligence, aesthetic sensibility and cognitive method that you will only ever acquire at first-hand, in live contact with materials and processes.

-The College offers a variety of free in-house services through the Student Hub to support students during their studies including mentoring, student counselling, health services and referrals and wellbeing workshops.
+The University offers a variety of free in-house services through the Student Hub to support students during their studies including mentoring, student counselling, health services and referrals and wellbeing workshops.

 Appointments with the Student Hub Counsellors are professional and confidential and offer support for a range of issues.
 For more information contact firstname.lastname@example.org or visit the student support area of their website